Photo: Land Trust.

 When looking at the Land Trust’s stream restoration projects, we’ve discussed the importance of woody debris in our streams and why groundwater matters.
 Now, we’re going to dive into the hyporheic zone—what it is and its critical importance as part of our streams.

-According to Wikipedia, the hyporheic zone is “the region of sediment and porous space beneath and alongside a stream bed, where there is mixing of shallow groundwater and surface water.”
+The hyporheic zone is an area underneath and alongside a stream bed that is made up of sediment and porous space where shallow groundwater and surface water mix.
 This sediment can be large and small, but is permeable enough to allow an exchange of water, nutrients, and dissolved oxygen.
 In the hyporheic zone, there is a downwelling of surface water and an upwelling of groundwater, which creates the mixing of these two waters.
 Here’s a visual of where the hyporheic zone exists:

 The hyporheic zone of Whychus Creek.
 Diagram: Land Trust (concept from Karen Jackson, Clemson University Cooperative Extension Service).